akrzemi1/papers/notes/contracts_model.md

 The model
 ---------

 We choose the following model for preconditions and postconditions.
+The programmer can declare *contract annotations* on function declarations.
-We give the programmer a tool for defining expressions of type `bool` that will be evaluated at well defined points in the program (just before the function is executed, just after the function returns).
-When any such expression is evaluated, it can observe the state of the program at this point in time -- global variables (namespace scope, class `static` members), function parameters -- and based on this return `false` if the state is incorrect (`true` means we do not know if the program is correct or not).
-This model is simple: easy to explain, easy to implement.
-However, it also has limitations: it cannot express all things that we would intuitively want to express, and it sometimes behaves against the intuition from the functional programming world.
+These contain expressions of type `bool` that will be evaluated at well defined points in the program (just before the function is executed, just after the function returns).
+When any such expression is evaluated, it can observe the state of the program at this point in time.
+However, because they appear in function declarations, there is no caller in scope, nor is the function body.
+Thus, the state of the program can only be observed either through global-like objects (namespace-scope objects, static class members) or function parameters.
+Reference function parameters give access to objects from the caller's scope.

+If any such expression in a contract annotation evaluates to `false` this indicates that the program state is *incorrect*.
+If it evaluates to `true` no assertion about the program state is made.

+This model is 'simple': easy to explain, easy to implement.
+However, it also has limitations:

+ * it cannot express all things that we would intuitively want to express, and
+ * it sometimes behaves against the intuition from the functional programming world.

 ### Test sequence